realworldocaml/book/en/guided-tour.md

 ((typ ocamltop)(name guided-tour/main.topscript)(part 33))
 ```

-Note that we included a comment in the above code.
+The above code also includes our first comment.
 OCaml comments are
 bounded by `(*` and `*)`, and can be nested arbitrarily and cover
 multiple lines.
-There's no equivalent of C-style single line
+There's no equivalent of C++-style single line
 comments that are prefixed by `//`.

 The first pattern, `first :: the_rest`, covers the case where
 `languages` has at least one element, since every list except for the
 empty list can be written down with one or more `::`'s.
 The second
 pattern, `[]`, matches only the empty list.
 These cases are
-exhaustive (every list is either empty, or has at least one element),
+exhaustive, since every list is either empty, or has at least one
-and the compiler can detect that exhaustiveness, which is why it
-doesn't spit out a warning.
+element, a fact which is verified by the compiler.

 #### Recursive list functions